You're all set!

 • Termite mounds

-1. Neem Oil Application: Neem oil, known for its pungent aroma, serves as an effective termite deterrent.
+1. Neem Oil Application: Neem oil, known for its intense aroma, is an effective termite deterrent.
 Its natural insecticidal properties make it safe for use within wooden structures, targeting termites without the toxicity of synthetic chemicals.

-2. Clove Oil Solution: Create a simple yet potent anti-termite spray by mixing clove oil with water.
+2. Clove Oil Solution: Mix clove oil with water to create a simple yet potent anti-termite spray.
 This natural concoction can be sprayed on infested areas to eliminate termites efficiently.

 3. Orange Oil Treatment: Leverage the power of orange oil, containing d-limonene, a potent pest-repelling compound.
 A mixture of orange oil and water can effectively target termites and other household pests.

-4. White Vinegar Mixture: Utilize the common household ingredient, white vinegar, by blending it with lemon juice and water.
-This mixture acts as an accessible and effective solution against termite infestation.
+4. White Vinegar Mixture: Combine white vinegar, a common household ingredient, with lemon juice and water.
+This mixture is an accessible and effective solution against termite infestation.

-5. Diatomaceous Earth: This natural substance is not only lethal to termites but also to other pests like carpenter ants, making it a versatile and recommended option for natural pest control.
+5. Diatomaceous Earth: This natural substance is lethal to termites and other pests like carpenter ants, making it a versatile and recommended option for natural pest control.

-7. Petroleum Jelly or Aloe Vera: In absence of other remedies, petroleum jelly or aloe vera can be effective alternatives.
-Both substances work by suffocating termites, offering a natural solution for homeowners.
+7. Petroleum Jelly or aloe vera: In the absence of other remedies, petroleum jelly or aloe vera can be effective alternatives.
+Both substances work by suffocating termites, offering homeowners a natural solution.

 8. Salt Solution: Common table salt, dissolved in water and sprayed, can dehydrate and eventually kill termites, offering a simple yet effective termite control home remedy.